JudicaelPoumay/confluence-mcp-read-only/README.md

    - `ATLASSIAN_OAUTH_SCOPE`

 > [!IMPORTANT]
-> For the standard OAuth flow described above, include `offline_access` in your scope (e.g., `read:jira-work write:jira-work offline_access`).
+> For the standard OAuth flow described above, include `offline_access` in your scope (e.g., `read:confluence-content.all offline_access`).
 This allows the server to refresh the access token automatically.

 <details>
 <summary>Alternative: Using a Pre-existing OAuth Access Token (BYOT)</summary>